avovk1/homeAssistant/README.md

  + Videofeed to look after grand-dad
  + Telemetry, such as temperature, humidity, power usage
  + Voice recognizion, as input
+ + Built-in VPN server for sequre connection from outside
+ + Web and mail server for outside control
+ + Calendar

 Any help I would appresiate, as well as any donations on Armed Ukrainian Forces, or to any ukrainian volunteer.